xiao7199/structural-adversarial-objectives/README.md

-####  Structural Adversarial Objectives
+## Structural Adversarial Objectives

-This repository contains the code for[Structural Adversarial Objectives For Self-Supervised Representation Learning](https://arxiv.org/abs/2310.00357))
+This repository contains the code for [Structural Adversarial Objectives For Self-Supervised Representation Learning](https://arxiv.org/abs/2310.00357).

 ## Running Code
-This repository requires `pytorch > 2.0.0`.
+This repository requires `pytorch >= 2.0.0`.

 We provide a sample running script for CIFAR-10/100 experiments in `srun.sh`.
 You can use `bash srun.sh` to launch an experiment with the default hyper-parameters for the CIFAR-10 dataset.